 Before joining ADIM I was already at NTNU for my Postdoctoral project.
 Here, I am part of the AcqVA group.
 My postdoctoral project consists of researching Cross-Linguistic Influence in possessive structures in Norwegian-Italian bilingual populations.
 With my Postdoctoral project on CLI, I conducted research on Bilingualism by investigating CLI as the main aim of the project.
 The project investigated CLI in possessive structures on Norwegian-Italian bilingual children.
 This project is currently on hold due to my duties with ADIM.

-I currently a researcher at UiT, the Arctic University of Norway and I am working on a project investigating dative alternation and object shift in Norwegian in collaboration with Merete Anderssen.
+I am also keeping an active collaboration with UiT- The Arctic University of Norway where I completed my doctoral degree by working on a project investigating dative alternation and object shift in Norwegian in collaboration with Merete Anderssen.

 In my PhD project “ Ditransitive structures in Croatian adult and child language: the role of animacy and givenness” I investigated how Croatian children acquire the possible word orders of dative alternation (Direct Object-Indirect Object/Indirect Object-Direct Object).
 Since Croatian has relatively free word order, another goal of this project was to understand what role givenness plays in structuring the information, how children use the various forms since all of them are possible but not equally appropriate in every context, and how this influences the choice of the form of the two objects (NP, Pronoun, or Clitic).
 The dissertation was article-based and it spurted four papers, all of which are available in the Publications section.